intel/compile-time-init-build/include/flow/README.md

 ### `flow::action`

-Define a new `flow` action.
-All `flow` actions are created with a name and lambda. `flow` action and milestone names must be unique within a `flow`.
+Define a new `flow` action. all_t `flow` actions are created with a name and lambda. `flow` action and milestone names must be unique within a `flow`.
 The same action can be used in multiple flows.
 Actions cannot be added to a flow more than once, but can be referenced by other actions when adding dependencies.